Aeastr/CursorBounds/docs/logs.md

 ## Logging Behavior

-The logging function adheres to a threshold defined by `currentLogLevel`, ensuring only logs meeting or exceeding the set level are printed.
+The logging function adheres to a threshold defined by the current log level, ensuring only logs meeting or exceeding the set level are printed.
 Each log type uses the appropriate `OSLogLevel` and is formatted with an icon for clarity.

-This setup provides structured, concise, and actionable logging to streamline development and debugging processes.